 As follows from \cite[Lemma 4.2.2]{DiestelGraph}, the topological boundary $\partial U$ of each face $U$ of $\sG$ may be viewed as the realization of a subgraph of $\sG$.
-Furthermore, a walk around a connected component of the boundary $\partial U$ traces an edge cycle $(e_0,e_1,\dots,e_{n-1})$ in $\sG$, such that each edge of $\sG$ appears zero, one, or two times in the sequence $e_0,e_1,\dots,e_{n-1}$.
-We will say that the cycle $(e_0,e_1,\dots,e_{n-1})$ \emph{bounds} the face $U$ or \emph{traces} (a connected component of) the boundary $\partial U$.
+Furthermore, a walk around a connected component of the boundary $\partial U$ traces a circuit $(e_0,e_1,\dots,e_{n-1})$ in $\sG$ such that each edge of $\sG$ appears zero, one, or two times in the sequence $e_0,e_1,\dots,e_{n-1}$.
+We will say that the circuit $(e_0,e_1,\dots,e_{n-1})$ \emph{bounds} the face $U$ or \emph{traces} (a connected component of) the boundary $\partial U$.